 At any given time in our daily working environment it’s good to have boundaries.
 Boundaries are a critical part of good career development.
 But, it becomes even more important during down periods to really check-out and give yourself some rejuvenation time, otherwise you might get stuck picking up extra work, while everyone else is happily sipping egg-nog by the fire.

-Below are 5 tips for setting a great OOO message and sticking to your boundaries this holiday season.
+Below are 5 tips for setting a great Out-Of-Office message and stick to it this holiday.

 - Set an out-of-office email that tells people exactly what to expect while you’re away, how to get in touch with you for something urgent, and when they can expect to hear from you upon your return.
 For example, you may use a script like: "Thanks so much for reaching out.
 I’m taking time off this week to rest and rejuvenate, and am wishing the same to you.
 During this time off, I will not be checking or responding to emails.
 Upon my return on x date, I will review outstanding emails and get back to all requests by the end of the week.
 If you need something urgent, during this time, please leave me a voicemail at xxx-xxx-xxxx with the issue, the timeline you need a response, and what you need from me.
 I hope you have a lovely holiday week, and I look forward to connecting again in the New Year!

 - Consider disabling, locking, or deleting your email apps for the time that you’re not working.
 Our ingrained habits are strong when it’s comes to technology, so having an out-of-sight, out-of-mind practice in place might help combat our frisky fingers for going straight for the email button.
 Don’t worry, you can always add your apps back or disable your locks when you’re ready.